 The midterm and final will both be multiple choice exams designed to test your attention to lecture and readings.
 They are closed-book and timed.
 They will be administered via Collab during a window as noted below.

-The midterm and final will be multiple-choice format, and will focus on the material from reading and lecture.
 The final will be comprehensive.
-Last year's midterm and final will be posted to Collab so you have some sense of what to expect.
+Last year's midterm will be posted to Collab so you have some sense of what to expect.